CoolBitX-Technology/coolwallet-signing-tools/script-generator/README.md

 # Script Generator

-Script Generator is an open source tool of CoolbitX, You can use the algorithms and command provided by this tool to generate the script required for the Coolwallet signature.
+Script Generator is an open source tool of CoolbitX, You can use the algorithms and command provided by this tool to generate the script required for the CoolWallet signature.
-Coolwallet will compose and sign the transaction payload to generate a transaction signature.
+CoolWallet will compose and sign the transaction payload to generate a transaction signature.

-The minimum version of Coolwallet Pro SE currently supported  is `v308`
+The minimum version of CoolWallet Pro SE currently supported  is `v308`
 ## Introduction

 Use the command (Script) to copy/code the data between the buffers... etc. to compose the signature data and display the transaction content correctly